If you’re looking for information about touring the battlefield at the Gettysburg National Military Park, you’re in the right place!

 Visitors are permitted on the battlefield from a half-hour before sunrise until a half-hour after sunset.

-I found Cemetery Ridge in particular to be a spectacular spot to watch both the sunrise and sunset over the battlefield.
+Cemetery Ridge is a spectacular spot to watch the sunrise over the battlefield.

 John Burns was a Gettysburg local in his seventies who joined in the fight against the Confederates on the first day of the battle, survived despite being wounded 3 times, and became a folk hero after the battle.